deletedcu/angular-demo/lectures/day-3/03-service-workers.md

 Remember Xzibit?
 He had some powerful things to say about software tests.

-1) Download the image (or an image of your choice) from the `resources` folder in this repository and place it in your `first-service-worker` folder.
+1) Download the image `xzibit_testing_software.jpg` (or an image of your choice) from the `resources` folder in this repository and place it in your `first-service-worker` folder.

-2) Create an `img` HTML element with an `src` pointing to the king of *Pimp My Ride*.
+2) In the `index.html`, create an `img` HTML element with an `src` pointing to your image.

-3) Refresh your page.
+3) Refresh your page in the browser.
 We have a meme!

-4) Now navigate into Dev Tools and select `Service Workers` under the `Application` tab.
+4) Now, navigate into the browser's Dev Tools and select `Service Workers` under the `Application` tab.

 5) Check the `Offline` box at the top of the developer tools section and refresh the page.
 Oh no, our beautiful page is gone!